DiogoAADCosta/python-engineering-evolution/002_dynamic_pricing_engine/exercise_3/README.md

 - separation between processing flow and transformation logic

 This was one of the first moments where lambda usage became a design decision instead of just a syntax feature.

+Another important limitation became visible during this exercise:

+the current implementation only works well with a small number of categories.

+As more categories and business rules are introduced, the conditional logic would quickly become harder to maintain and scale.

+This was one of the first moments where scalability limitations started becoming visible even in otherwise functional code.